-Focused on marine species research, conservation, and policy; safeguarding the rainforest and indigenous rights
+Focused on marine and bird species research, conservation, and policy

 “Without a doubt, as we interact with the teachers, students and families who participate in Aulas Verdes, the motivations that spurred us to start the program all those years ago are reinvigorated: we continue to be inspired to help shape future conservation leaders, one school at a time.
 With the help of the Islas Secas Foundation, we can’t wait to begin the Aulas Verdes program in Chiriquí.”- Rosabel Miró, Executive Director, Panama Audubon

 ISLAS SECAS IS A SMALL ARCHIPELAGO of jungle-covered volcanic islands in the Eastern Tropical Pacific Marine Corridor of Panama.
-The Moore Charitable Foundation’s local affiliate, The Islas Secas Foundation (ISF), supports marine species research and conservation as well as efforts to protect threatened wildlife, the rainforest, and rights of indigenous people.
-Strategic partners in the area include Panacetacea, Panthera, Rainforest Foundation, and Azuero Earth Project.
+The Moore Charitable Foundation’s local affiliate, The Islas Secas Foundation (ISF), supports bird and marine species research and conservation as well as efforts to protect threatened wildlife and rainforest habitat.
+Strategic partners in the area include Marviva, Oceans 5, Sociedad Audubon de Panamá, Panacetacea, Panthera and Rainforest Foundation.

 From safeguarding Coiba National Park marine reserve to establishing new shark sanctuaries and progressive fishing regulations, to protecting Green Emerald hummingbird habitats, ISF is committed to both the study and stewardship of nature.

-Louis Bacon and The Islas Secas Foundation support the preservation and protection of marine areas and species through research, policy and enforcement.
+The Islas Secas Foundation supports the preservation and protection of marine areas and species through research, policy and enforcement.